Online MPHM

 Overview

 Distance education is defined as courses that are 100% distance (with no scheduled in-classroom or on-site activities).
-These courses are identified by the “DL” (Distance Learning) designation. > Online Learning Tips
+These courses are identified by the “DL” (Distance Learning) designation.
+More info > online.osu.edu/discover-us/frequently-asked-questions

-The Ohio State University is authorized to offer the Master in Plant Health Management program in all 50 states.
-For more information on state authorization requirements and disclosures related to online programs, please visit odee.osu.edu/students/state-authorization
+The Ohio State University is authorized to offer the Master in Plant Health Management program in 49 of 50 states (Colorado is currently exluded).
+More information is available on this website by scrolling down to the section, "Is this right for you?" at online.osu.edu/masters-degree/plant-health-management

-More information on the online student resources > online.osu.edu/future-students
+More information on the online student resources >online.osu.edu/discover-us/student-resources

 To Apply